DISCERNING READERS

 Tom Watson highlighting the humanitarian benefits of building the Panama Canal.

-Return to the journalists Bibliography Home Page
+Return to Mark Sullivan's Journalism Home Page

-© 2022 Peter E. Greulich.
+© 2026 Peter E. Greulich.
 All Rights Reserved

 Information posted on this site recognizes the legal right of copyrighted material.
-The following material is considered in the public domain effective January 1, 2022: (1) works published in the United States prior to 1927, (2) works published in the United States after 1926 but before 1964 with a proper © copyright notice that were not renewed in their 28th year, and (3) works published in the United States before 1978 that have no © copyright notice, and (4) all unpublished works created over 120 years ago.
-Other documents used here that do not fit these criteria are used in good faith and a belief that such usage would withstand a test of fair use.
-Any concerns with the public domain or fair usage of material on this site will be removed until a discussion can resolve the matter with its permanent removal or republication.
-Just use the "Contact" menu item above or the "Contact Us" hyperlink provided here: [Contact Us]
+The following material is considered in the public domain effective January 1, 2026: (1) Works published in the United States prior to January 1, 1930, (2) All unpublished works created over 120 years ago, (3) Works published in the United States before 1978 that have no © copyright notice, and (4) Works published in the United States after 1930 but before 1964 with a proper © copyright notice that were not renewed in their 28th year.
+Some information is used here that does not fit this criteria.
+This type of material has been purposely minimized, and it is used in good faith, usually with an attribution, and in the belief that such usage would withstand a test of fair use.
+This site also utilizes images from Pixabay that are "free to use under the Pixabay license" and "do not require attribution."
+Any concerns with the public domain, fair usage, or attribution of material utilized on this site will be removed until a discussion can resolve the matter with its permanent removal or republication.
+To reach us, use the "Contact" menu item above or this hyperlink: [Contact Us]

 • Home